 The 3 Most Popular Types of Fences

 1. Removable mesh pool fencing: Many consumers like this option because it’s an easy-to-move transparent barrier.
 But when it comes to safety, don’t skimp.
 The Association of Pool & Spa Professionals has set a standard for fences like these that is recognized worldwide.
-Here in the U.S., it has the approval of the American Society for Testing and Materials.
+Here in the U.S., the standard has the approval of the American Society for Testing and Materials.
 So if you go with a mesh barrier, make sure it meets or exceeds the ASTM requirements.
-In many areas this is also mandatory by law.
+In many areas, this is also mandatory by law.

 Add Additional Protection